 COSCA Certificate in Counselling Skills (One-year part-time study)

 An accredited course, COSCA is perfect for anybody looking to improve their understanding of other people as well as themselves.
 Counselling skills can not only enhance the quality of personal relationships, but can also improve workplace performance.
 This course is also a foundation for further counselling study.

 We deliver specially tailored courses to suit the needs of organisations across Scotland, from St. Andrews University through to Braes High School and Enable Scotland.
 Contact us on firstname.lastname@example.org or 01324 671 600 to find out how we could help your organisation.

 Mental Health and Wellbeing Guidance for Businesses

-If you want to run an effective workplace that does its best for staff, so your staff can do their best for the business, then you should have in place policies, procedures and a culture that respects and protects mental wellbeing.
+If you want to run an effective workplace that does its best for staff, so your staff can do their best for the business, then you should have a culture that respects and protects mental wellbeing.
 If you need help to develop your organisation’s approach to wellbeing, or require training for staff to improve their ability to address this aspect of working life, then please get in touch with us to discuss your needs.